 - Quit smoking as soon as possible.

-Other treatments requiring a dermatologist’s expertise include prescription creams, injectable fillers, Botox, lasers, light treatments, chemical peels and microdermabrasion.
-These treatments can help improve problems like superficial blood vessels called “spider veins,” and skin color, pigmentation, tone and texture by inducing new collagen production.
-Most of these treatments are available at Marshfield Clinic.
+Other treatments requiring a provider’s expertise include prescription creams, injectable fillers, Botox, lasers, light treatments, chemical peels and microdermabrasion.
+These treatments can help improve problems like superficial blood vessels, uneven skin pigmentation, tone and texture by inducing new collagen production.
+Most of these treatments are available at Marshfield Clinic Health System.

 Although aging skin is a natural part of life, that doesn’t mean it’s too late to start healthy habits to improve the skin’s appearance for a younger more natural look.